 In addition, Luis founded the USA/Mexico soccer camps in 1994 offering players from around the world exposure to international soccer.
 He subsequently developed the Spring, Winter and Summer Soccer Academies in Marin County to help elevate individual skills and to help prepare players for their high school and club seasons.

 David grew up in San Diego playing soccer on the youth, club, and high school level, and still plays competitively in San Francisco year round.
 He went to college at San Francisco State University and has worked in the special education department at Abraham Lincoln High School since 2006.
 While at Lincoln, David was an assistant coach for the men’s varsity soccer team from 2006-2011 and the head women’s coach from 2009-2011.
-He holds a “National Diploma” from the NSCAA and has been with the Breakers since its inception in 2011.
+He holds a USSF C license as well as a “National Diploma” from the NSCAA.
+Coach David been with the Breakers since 2011.
 Raised from a hard working family, David instills a similar work ethic in his players while also focusing on the fundamentals of the game and strong defensive technical and tactical play.